MicrochipTech/fpga-hls-examples/Training4/readme.md

 check occasionally (e.g., every 1 second), instead of many thousands of times per second, which frees up the CPU to do other useful work.

-### Non-blocking hardware execution
+### 8.8.3 Non-blocking hardware execution

-In main.non-blocking.cpp, we change the objective and we no longer require chaining the two image transformations as we did before with main.simple.cpp.
+In `main.non-blocking.cpp`, we change the objective and we no longer require chaining the two image transformations as we did before with `main.simple.cpp`.
 Now we want to output the inverted picture and `threshold_to_zero` picture separately into two different output files.
 This requires two new buffers to be allocated in memory, to hold the output data of each image transformation.
 With this change, we have